ghostlexly/lt-node/readme.md

 ## Usage

 LT-Node is a CLI tool designed to run TypeScript files in Node.js, serving as a faster alternative to ts-node.
-It supports both development and production environments seamlessly.
+It supports both development and production environments.

 - **Automatic Configuration**: Reads your `tsconfig.json` if available, or defaults to standard settings.
 - **Static File Handling**: Automatically copies static files to the output directory for easy access in all environments.